matthew-brett/pydagogue/curious_git.rst

 the working directory are ``untracked``.

 An untracked file is a file with a filename that has never been added to the repository with ``git add``.
-Until you do ``git add`` an untracked file, git will ignore these files and assume you don't want to keep track of them.
+Until you run ``git add`` on an untracked file, git will ignore these files and assume you don't want to keep track of them.

 Staging the other files with git add
 ====================================